Lyon-Ynov-Campus/YTrack/subjects/go-rattrapages/intermediate/Deminer.md

 - 'DL' (Down Left)
 - 'DR' (Down Right)

-Important Note: Only the direction **towards the bomb** can be determined; you cannot directly use the **bomb's position** to guide the player's movements.
+Important Note: Only the direction **towards the bomb** can be determined thanks to the bomb position; you cannot directly use the **bomb's position** to guide the player's movements.

 The player must move in the indicated direction and reach the bomb in the quickest way possible.